 Maine Coons evolved to survive harsh winters by developing characteristics like large, tufted paws that serve as built-in “snowshoes” and a thick, bushy tail they can wrap around their bodies when they're cold.

 Their crowning feature is a dense, water-repellant coat that’s longer on the stomach, ruff, and flanks.
 These shaggy sections keep a Maine Coon’s lower body warm when it sits on or walks across ice or snow.
 The fur grows shorter on the shoulders, allowing the kitties to romp through the woods without getting snared by tree branches or bushes.

 Maine Coons are often thought to be synonymous with their brown, raccoon-like coats.
 They actually come in all kinds of colors and patterns, including smoke, cream, cameo, mackerel, and tortoiseshell.
-But Maine Coon owners don't breed cats with lilac, chocolate, or Seal Point Siamese coloring—the Cat Fanciers' Association (CFA) disqualifies against these colors, since they indicate hybridization.
+But Maine Coon owners don't breed cats with lilac, chocolate, or Seal Point Siamese coloring—the Cat Fanciers' Association (CFA) disqualifies against these colors, since they indicate hybridization [PDF].

 For a long time after, Maine Coons were the country’s most coveted breed until Persian cats came into vogue.
 After that, cat fanciers stopped breeding the prize-winning Maine Coon.
 The cat became so scarce that some sources say it was thought to be extinct in the 1950s.
 Aficionados joined forces to rescue the fluffy feline from obscurity, forming the Maine Coon Breeders and Fanciers Association in 1968.
 In 1976, Maine Coons were accepted for championship status by the CFA.

 6. Maine coons are popular in Maine—and everywhere else.